Initial Appearance Court (IA) is the first court appearance for someone arrested in Maricopa County.

 The Capital Case Management judges, the CRPJ, the Associate Criminal Presiding Judge (ACRPJ), and Criminal Department Administration staff meet

-meet weekly to ensure timely management of all capital cases, in accordance with the Arizona Rules of Criminal Procedure.
+monthly to ensure timely management of all capital cases, in accordance with the Arizona Rules of Criminal Procedure.

 This focus on active caseflow management has made a significant impact on the Court's ability to reduce the backlog of capital

-cases that has built up during the past five years.
-At the close of FY08, there were 119 active capital cases, with the
+cases that has built up during the past five (5) years.
+At the close of FY2008, there were 119 active capital cases, with the

-inventory peaking during that time of

-more than 140 pending cases.
+inventory peaking during that time too more than 140 pending cases.
 During that fiscal year, 35 capital cases were resolved.

 In CY2008, 41 new capital cases were initiated, and 29 existing capital cases were resolved.
 As of January 1, 2009, there were 139 capital cases still pending.